 [Text and photos by Mayank Austen Soofi]

-The church was built in 1836.
-Its interior is cozy.
-The roof doesn’t soar high, like, say, the Sacred Heart Cathedral in Gole Dak Khana in central Delhi.
+The church came up in 1836.
+Its interior has homely dimensions.
+The roof doesn’t soar high, like, say, the Sacred Heart Cathedral near Gole Dak Khana in central Delhi.
 The altar, too, doesn’t seem that far from the entrance.

-Unlike a few other Delhi churches, where the scale is too majestic, the surroundings here are intimate — almost like a neighbourhood chapel.
-But don’t be misled by the church’s apparent structural modesty.
+Unlike a few other Delhi churches, where the scale is too majestic, the surroundings here are intimate, almost like a neighbourhood chapel.
+But don’t be misled by the church’s architectural modesty–its deceptive.
 Its design is elaborate.
 The dome rests on an octagonal arcade and the circular space under it is where the congregation sits.
-Above the altar are two stained-glass windows— one on either side of the cross, depicting the crucifixion and ascension.
+Above the altar are two stained-glass windows—one on either side of the cross, depicting the crucifixion and ascension.

 Immediately below the communion table is the tombstone of Colonel James Skinner, the military adventurer who gave his name to the church.
 The son of a Scottish military officer and a Rajput mother, Skinner is known for the two cavalry regiments he raised for the British army in India.
 In 1800, lying wounded on a battlefield, he vowed to build a church if he survived.
 St James’ Church was the result.
-Its front row, once reserved for the Skinner family, is called Skinner’s Pew — you may still run into a Skinner descendant at the church (like The Delhi Walla did a few years ago).
+Its front row, once reserved for the Skinner family, is called Skinner’s Pew—you may still run into a Skinner descendant at the church (like we did a few years ago).

 Till The Cathedral Church of the Redemption came up in 1931, St James’ was the viceroy’s church.
 Incidentally, these are the only two churches in Delhi with pipe organs.